halbornteam/solana-test-framework/README.md

 &nbsp;

 ## Setup
+This framework supports:
-This framework supports Solana v1.9 and Anchor v0.24.2 **OR** Solana v1.10 and Anchor v0.25.0.
+    - Solana v1.9 and Anchor v0.24.2
+    - Solana v1.10 and Anchor v0.25.0
+    - Solana v1.14 and Anchor v0.26.0

 To use it in your project,

 1. add one of the following in your `Cargo.toml`:

     - Solana ~1.9: `solana-test-framework = { git = "https://github.com/halbornlabs/solana-test-framework"}`
     - Solana ~1.10: `solana-test-framework = { git = "https://github.com/halbornlabs/solana-test-framework", branch = "solana1.10" }`
+    - Solana ~1.14: `solana-test-framework = { git = "https://github.com/halbornlabs/solana-test-framework", branch = "solana1.14" }`

 2. include `features = ["anchor"]` in your dependency declaration if you want to enable Anchor convenience methods